trofo-systems/story-engine/README.md

             "start": true
         }, {
             "name": "door",
-            "text": "You knock on the door several times, but you can hear nothing but silece.
+            "text": "You knock on the door several times, but you can hear nothing but silence.
 You move then to the window.", "nextAction": "window"
         }, {
             "name": "window",